-- (a) A protest which involves an umpire's judgment shall not be accepted. - (b) Only the team manager or the acting team manager shall be entitled to file a protest to these rules and regulations which apply to the 9-10 and 11-12 age divisions. - (c) The only legal protest shall be one which involves a violation of playing rules or the use of an ineligible player.
+(a) A protest which involves an umpire's judgment shall not be accepted.

+(b) Only the team manager or the acting team manager shall be entitled to file a protest to these rules and regulations.

+(c) The only legal protest shall be one which involves a violation of playing rules or the use of an ineligible player.
 Playing ineligible players may result in forfeiture of games in which players participated if protested by any of the league managers.
 The local league will decide if the game shall be forfeited for playing ineligible players.
 Note: Illegal pitchers are not ineligible players as defined in Note 1 below.
-See rule 3.03(d) for the penalty for illegal pitchers. - (d) The protesting manager on a play situation shall notify the umpire he is protesting before another pitch is thrown.
+See rule 3.03(d) for the penalty for illegal pitchers.

+(d) The protesting manager on a play situation shall notify the umpire he is protesting before another pitch is thrown.
 The umpire shall announce that the game is being played under protest, but failure of the umpire to make this announcement shall not affect the validity of the protest.
-The protest shall be considered only if it is placed in writing by team manager or acting team manager and submitted to the local league president within forty-eight (48) hours from the completion of the game. - (e) A protest on the grounds of ineligibility of a player shall be filed with the local league president within forty-eight (48) hours after the completion of the game.
+The protest shall be considered only if it is placed in writing by team manager or acting team manager and submitted to the local league president within forty-eight (48) hours from the completion of the game.

+(c) A protest on the grounds of ineligibility of a player shall be filed with the local league president within forty-eight (48) hours after the completion of the game.
 The decision as to whether the game, or games, shall be forfeited or replayed, in the event the protest is upheld, shall be left to the discretion of the local governing body.

-NOTE 1: Only the game or games protested shall be considered, and all protests of this nature shall be made within forty-eight (48) hours.
+NOTE 1: Only the gameor games protested shall be considered, and all protests of this nature shall be made within forty-eight (48) hours.
 An illegal substitution is one in violation of playing rules and includes the improper use of a pitcher.
 Paragraph (d) applies to illegal substitutions and paragraph (e) to ineligibility of a player.
 For the purpose of this rule, an ineligible player shall be a player who is not eligible to participate in the league because of age, boundary requirements or other reasons and is not to be confused with illegal substitutions.

 NOTE 2: AFTER THE COMPLETION OF A GAME, THERE SHALL BE NO PROTEST REGARDLESS OF THE CIRCUMSTANCES INVOLVED WITH THE EXCEPTION OF A PROTEST ON ELIGIBILITY OR FAILURE TO COMPLY WITH THE ONE INNING PARTICIPATION REQUIREMENT.
 A game shall not be considered as complete until opposing managers have an opportunity to make a protest on a game-ending play or failure to comply with the one-inning participation requirement.
 Fifteen minutes shall be considered sufficient time for the fulfillment of this rule.